ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/modify_GUI/modify_gui.rst

        Visible three phase wave

 #.
-Disable and enable the three-phase wave the the respective buttons to see everything is working as intended.
+Disable and enable the three-phase wave with the respective buttons to see that everything is working as intended.
 If it is successful, close the GUI.
 #.
-It is possible, to send values from the GUI to the R5 via the *send_fields*.
+It is possible to send values from the GUI to the R5 via the *send_fields*.
 These will be used to modify the three-phase wave during runtime.

    * Six values are available that can be used as references or setpoints for the user application.
    * For further information refer to :ref:`JavaScope`.